Cam'ron: Directing and acting

-In 2002, Cam'ron went on to appear in the Damon Dash produced film, Paid in Full, in which he played one of three main characters alongside Mekhi Phifer and Wood Harris.
-In 2006, started shooting his movie for his album titled Killa Season, the film would mark both Cam'ron's screenwriting and directorial debuts, as well as his return to acting.
+In 2002, Cam'ron appeared in the Damon Dash produced film, Paid in Full, in which he played one of three main characters alongside Mekhi Phifer and Wood Harris.
+In 2006, he started shooting video to accompany his album titled Killa Season.
+This was Cam'ron's screenwriting and directorial debut, as well as his return to acting.
 Killa Season was released to DVD on April 25, 2006, after a special two-day theatrical release.

 Fashion designing

 On February 11, 2014, Cam'ron, along with fashion designer Mark McNairy, revealed their "Cape line" during the New York fashion week.
 On October 20, 2014, via his Instagram, Cam'ron revealed and released his "Ebola mask", stating on the caption: "Ebola is no joking matter, so if u have to be safe, be fashionable".
 Cam'ron also has a fashion clothing line titled "Dipset USA" which is branded off his former label Diplomat Records.